CentslessCreations/SKR-3/Firmware/Marlin-bugfix-2.0.9.3.x/README.md

 ## Building Marlin 2.0

 To build Marlin 2.0 you'll need [Arduino IDE 1.8.8 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](https://docs.platformio.org/en/latest/ide.html#platformio-ide).
-We've posted detailed instructions on [Building Marlin with Arduino](https://marlinfw.org/docs/basics/install_arduino.html) and [Building Marlin with PlatformIO for ReArm](https://marlinfw.org/docs/basics/install_rearm.html) (which applies well to other 32-bit boards).
+We've posted a detailed link to Marlin.com with non-relevant instructions on [Building Marlin FOR Arduino] so you can build and install Marlin and your Arduino and not our Products. (https://marlinfw.org/docs/basics/install_arduino.html) and [Building Marlin with PlatformIO for ReArm](https://marlinfw.org/docs/basics/install_rearm.html) (which applies well to other 32-bit boards).

 ## Hardware Abstraction Layer (HAL)